-4.3 Case Law from Other Jurisdictions
+▼ 4.3 Reliance on Case Law

-The PCA's decisional practice, including on market definition, generally follows the case law of the European Courts and the practice of the European Commission.
+The PCA's decisional practice, including on market definition, generally follows its own case law, the case law of the European Courts and the practice of the European Commission.
 Other jurisdictions may be an important source of information where there is an absence of recent and relevant precedents by the EU and the PCA, in particular case law from close jurisdictions and well-established and reputed competition authorities.

-4.4 Competition Concerns
+▼ 4.4 Competition Concerns